ministryofjustice/cla_backend/README.md

     cp cla_backend/settings/.example.local.py cla_backend/settings/local.py

+Ensure you are in the higher cla_backend directory when running the following ./manage commands

 Sync and migrate the database (n.b. see [Troubleshooting](#troubleshooting) if the `postgres` role is missing):

     ./manage.py migrate

-Create an admin user by running the following command and specifying username == password == 'admin' (email choice not relevant):
+Create an admin user by running the following command.
+Set both username and password as 'admin' (email choice not relevant):

     ./manage.py createsuperuser